NCNYR/Automatic_Scoring_Program/README.md

 # Automatic_Scoring_Program

+[CAUTION]

+I'm not a native english speaker, so please consider it when you read this script.
+This program was written at Ubuntu Linux.

+[OVERVIEW]

 It was the first linux system programming project in first semester of 2019.
 The function of this project is to score student's midterm exam with the right answer files.